-Erin Streeter serves as senior vice president of communications at the National Association of Manufacturers (NAM), the nation’s largest industrial trade association.
+Erin Streeter serves as senior vice president of communications and brand strategy at the National Association of Manufacturers (NAM), the nation’s largest industrial trade association.
 A veteran of high-stakes communications campaigns, Ms. Streeter is the association’s chief communications officer and reports to the president and CEO.
-As a member of the senior leadership team, she oversees the communications department, which encompasses media relations, public relations, executive communications, digital communications, social media and creative services.
+As a member of the senior leadership team, she oversees the communications department, which encompasses media relations, public relations, executive communications, digital communications, social media, marketing and creative services.

 After stepping into her role at the NAM, Ms. Streeter transformed the department, expanding its size and reach to improve the NAM’s positioning and branding.
 Her award-winning team has empowered manufacturers to tell their stories persuasively inside and outside Washington, D.C., giving NAM member companies of all sizes a platform to share their message through all channels, including compelling visual products and targeted social media.

 Ms. Streeter possesses a wide range of unique insights thanks to her diverse career experiences, from serving in senior-level positions at a national security agency, to working for one of the largest human service organizations in the country, to working as a television reporter.
-For her many accomplishments, she was named one of PR News’ Top Women in PR for 2015.
+For her many accomplishments, she was named one of PR News’ Top Women in PR for 2015 and again in 2018.

 Prior to joining the NAM, Ms. Streeter served in the Office of Public Affairs at the Department of Homeland Security (DHS).
 She was responsible for overseeing the Ready Campaign, the department’s primary outreach effort to enhance America’s emergency preparedness.
 She dramatically increased the presence of this social media campaign through public service announcements, developing partnerships with government and industry, aggressive outreach, countless public appearances and an extensive web strategy, which included new social media tools to reach everyday Americans.